Is property investing in Singapore all that profitable, and how can the average investor get started?

 How much capital would you need?

-Now, let’s take a look at what is perhaps the most important question of all: How much capital would you really need in order to start investing in property?
+Finally, let’s take a look at what is perhaps the most important question of all: How much capital would you really need in order to start investing in property?

 Let’s also assume that: